-Ensure that you give the correct CREC name, email address, and project reference on these documents: ""This study has been approved by the Sciences & Technology Cross-Schools Research Ethics Committee (crecscitec@sussex.ac.uk).
-The project reference number is ER/XXXXX"
+Ensure that you give the correct CREC name, email address, and project reference on these documents: "This study has been approved (ER/XXXX) by the Sciences & Technology Cross-Schools Research Ethics Committee (C-REC).
+If you have any ethical concerns, please contact the ethics chair (crecscitec@sussex.ac.uk)."